 However, factor such as high failure rates of drugs at approval stages is expected to impede market growth over the forecast period.

 Scope of the Report

-As per the scope of the report, dementia is the loss of cognitive functioning; thinking, remembering, and reasoning, and behavioral abilities to such an extent that it interferes with a person's daily life and activities.
+As per the scope of the report, dementia is the loss of cognitive functioning, thinking, remembering, reasoning, and behavioral abilities to such an extent that it interferes with a person's daily life and activities.
 These functions include memory, language skills, visual perception, problem-solving, self-management, and the ability to focus and pay attention.
 Alzheimer's is the most common cause of dementia.
-The dementia drugs market is segmented by indications, drug class, and geography.
-By Indications, the market is segmented into Lewy Body Dementia, Parkinson’s Disease Dementia, Alzheimer’s Disease, Vascular Dementia, and Other Indications.
-By Drug Class, the market is segmented into MAO Inhibitors, Glutamate Inhibitors, and Cholinesterase Inhibitors.
-By Geography, the market is segmented into North America, Europe, Asia-Pacific, Middle East and Africa, and South America.
+The dementia drugs market is segmented by indications (Lewy body dementia, Parkinson’s disease dementia, Alzheimer’s disease, vascular dementia, and other indications), drug class (MAO inhibitors, glutamate inhibitors, and cholinesterase inhibitors), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
+The market report also covers the estimated market sizes and trends for 17 different countries across major regions globally.
 The report offers the value (in USD million) for the above segments.

 |Lewy Body Dementia|